BobbyJosee/publisherTempMonitor/README.md

-# Publish temperature using mqtt protocol
+# Publish temperature using mqtt